svnm/react-router-redux-example/README.md

 - [Version 1](https://github.com/StevenIseki/react-router-redux-example/tree/v1) was a little simpler not using reselect, no testing and using react v14

-- [Version 2](https://github.com/StevenIseki/react-router-redux-example) is the current version with reselect, react v15 and a sidebar for different component types to search from npm.
+- [Version 2](https://github.com/StevenIseki/react-router-redux-example) is the current version with reselect, react v15 and a sidebar for different component types

 ## License